 What I recommend is that you also carry with you (usually in your carry bag, not your pouch) a special plastic case stuffed with cotton balls.

 I just use an old fishing tackle case.
-Doesn’t have to be fancy.
+It doesn’t have to be fancy.
 You just want something that you can transport valuable finds without getting damaged.

 Ok now that you’ve successfully protected your finds, let’s talk about how to clean them.